tomshackell/wind-power/README.md

 - We use the wind data to work out how much of that demand can be met by wind power.
   - Once again we will assume there is a perfect interconnection between all the countries in Europe by simply aggregating the wind values from all of them.
 - Increasing the amount of wind capacity installed lets us use less natural gas.
 Natural gas has a price in $/MWh, this is varied over the model.
-- However, we must build more wind turbines which costs money.
+  - However, it requires that we must build more wind turbines which costs money.
     - We are using the figure of $1,661 per KW of turbine, which we get [from ProEst](https://proest.com/construction/cost-estimates/power-plants/).
     - We use a turbine lifetime of 25 years, which is considered standard, and calculate as a cost per year.
 - We must also have enough natural gas generating capacity to ensure we always meet our 300 GW demand, even when wind production is low.
   - The amount of backup natural gas capacity required is affected by how many wind turbines we build and is calculated using the wind data.
   - We use a price of $812 per KW of natural gas capacity, again [from ProEst](https://proest.com/construction/cost-estimates/power-plants/).
   - Again we consider natural gas plants to have a lifetime of 25 years, which is also standard.
 - Adding more wind turbines costs more in turbines, but less in natural gas, meaning there is a lowest cost optimal mix.
 We find this optimal lowest cost mix by simulating the system and zeroing in on the lowest possible cost.
 - For a given gas price we therefore calculate what the appropriate amount of installed wind capacity would be to ensure lowest cost whilst always meeting our 300 GW demand.
 ```
 Gas price ($/MWh)   Min cost wind cap.
 (GW)   Total cost ($b/yr)   Gas used (GW)   Gas cap. req.
 (GW)   Gas cap. factor (%)   Wind pwr used (GW)   Wind pwr percent (%)
 5                   0.00                      22.89                300.00          300.00               100.00                0.00                 0.00